-In this article, we will discuss the difference between preferred equity and mezzanine debt for real estate, how each is structured, and how real estate sponsors use both types of investments to generate returns in a private equity real estate investment.
+In this article, we will discuss the difference between preferred equity and mezzanine debt for real estate.
+We will also look at how each is structured.
+As well as how real estate sponsors use both types of investments to generate returns in a private equity real estate investment.

 Related: Real Estate Funds vs. REITs

 Preferred equity is part of the real estate capital stack, along with common equity, mezzanine debt, and senior debt.

 Preferred equity in real estate is an equity investment in a joint venture that directly or indirectly develops, owns, and operates a private equity real estate project.

 In the second part of this article, we will discuss how preferred equity investments have some similarities to mezzanine debt.

 However, preferred equity is not a loan and is generally unsecured by the real property.

 The position of preferred equity in the capital stack places the holder of preferred equity in front of over common equity investors for repayment from the property’s cash flow or profits, but behind a senior lender with a first or second position mortgage.

 A preferred equity holder receives priority distributions after the debt has been serviced.
 Usually this is with a fixed rate of return over a specified period of time.

 These distributions can have a regular payment schedule or be structured to accrue.
 Preferred equity normally includes an “equity kicker.”
 This is an entitlement to additional profits if the project performs better than anticipated.
 Notwithstanding a preferred equity holder’s subordinated position to debt holders, preferred equity is normally entitled to force the sale of the property in the event of non-payment.
 Additionally, in the event of default, a preferred equity holder may also remove the general partner from the joint venture and take control of the management of the project going forward.